Our partners in care

 Visit www.sidekick.actionforchildren.org.uk or text 07888 868059.
 You can speak to someone about anything you’d like and it will be confidential and there will never be any judgement

-Carers in Derbyshire is a website which has been created by a partnership of unpaid carers and local health, social care, and voluntary sector organisations in Derbyshire.
+Carers in Derbyshire is a source of information on the Derbyshire County Council website which has been created by a partnership of unpaid carers and local health, social care, and voluntary sector organisations in Derbyshire.
 It provides reliable, relevant, local, up to date information about support and services for Carers.
-It offers a Carers Directory, information about Carers Rights and where to get help as well as lots of information about how to look after yourself www.carersinderbyshire.org.uk

 Mobilise are an online service providing help and support which aims to make the lives of family carers easier, less lonely, and frustrating.
 Mobilise provide a range of free online support including information and advice and the chance to connect with other carers through a closed Facebook group or via daily virtual 'cuppas'.
 You can visit Mobilise www.mobiliseonline.co.uk, read about their online support for unpaid carers in Derbyshire and subscribe if you'd like to find out more.